SWIM MEETS: WHAT TO EXPECT

 How State times work:

 MTSL sets State times each year to qualify for the MTSL Championship Meet.
 These are based on swimmer age and there are different qualifying times for boys and girls.
 Current State times are listed under the ‘Results and Records’ tab on the webpage.
-Swimmers must have a state qualifying time twice to swim at the state meet.
-We do not yet know if there will be a 2022 MTSL State meet.
+Swimmers must have a state qualifying time and swim in two official swim meets in that same season (going back one year to the day after the last State meet) to swim at the state meet.
+If a swimmer only qualifies in one event but wants to swim at the State meet, they can choose one additional event to swim.

 What to do during/after a meet: